MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/storage/upgrading-firmware-for-an-nvme-device.md

 }
 ```

+> [!NOTE]
+>
-**Note**  Downloading multiple firmware images simultaneously is not supported.
+> Downloading multiple firmware images simultaneously is not supported.
 A single firmware download is always followed by a single firmware activation.

 A firmware image already resident in a slot can be reactivated by using just the activate function command with the corresponding slot number.

-The **IOCTL\_SCSI\_MINIPORT\_FIRMWARE** control code for SRB I/O control is available starting with Windows 8.1.
+The **IOCTL_SCSI_MINIPORT_FIRMWARE** control code for SRB I/O control is available starting with Windows 8.1.